Panthers slip past Ducks with 4-3 OT victory

 Florida tied it at 3 just over a minute later when Lomberg knocked in a long shot from defenseman Gustav Forsling.

+"We know where we are at, we know we needed these points and that was a great response by everyone to stay with it and ultimately get two big points,'' Eric Staal said.

+"We knew this was important and was a big night.
+I liked the way my line played whole way.
+I thought we were engaged and we ended up being rewarded."

 NOTES: The Panthers were without center Sam Bennett for the third consecutive game after he left their game in St. Louis early.
 Bennett, out with a lower-body injury, is expected to return Friday night. ...
 Florida lost forward Givani Smith midway through the second period when he was struck in the face by a shot as he turned his back toward to the net.
-Smith rushed off the ice and did not return. ...
+Smith rushed off the ice and did not return.
+Florida coach Paul Maurice said Smith is not believed to have sustained a concussion as he was not placed in the protocol. ...
 The Ducks were successful in a coach's challenge on Monday when what would have been Eric Staal's second goal of the game was taken away for goalie interference on former Anaheim defenseman Josh Mahura. ...
 The Panthers play eight of their next nine at home and do not leave the state of Florida until March 20 when it plays at Detroit.

 UP NEXT